News / Pricing Your Hatchlings: How to Set Prices That...

 The "higher" price made you less money because the animal sat.

 Time has a cost.
 Space has a cost.
-Holding onto animals waiting for your dream price usually costs more than pricing to sell.
+Holding onto animals waiting for your dream price costs more than pricing to sell.
+The breeders who sell consistently understand this.

 What Photos and Descriptions Do for Price